-Partial ALPPS: Schlegel et al[76] concluded from canine model that accelerated regeneration in ALPPS was not solely related to redistribution of blood flow but also presence of circulating factors secondary to tissue injury.
-Plasma level of IL-6 was elevated after ALPPS, and injection of post-ALPPS plasma into mice treated with PVL produced comparable remnant hypertrophy.
-On this basis Petrowsky et al[77] proposed a technical modification of ALPPS with partial parenchymal partition i.e. 50%-80% in attempt to preserve collateral blood supply and reduce operative morbidity.
-The middle hepatic vein was preserved in stage I. Termed as partial ALPPS, the modified procedure was associated with zero mortality and more favourable complication profile in the initial series of 6 patients[77].
+Partial ALPPS: Schlegel et al[76] concluded from canine model that accelerated regeneration in ALPPS was not solely related to redistribution of blood flow but also the presence of circulating factors secondary to tissue injury.
+Plasma levels of IL-6 were elevated after ALPPS, and injection of post-ALPPS plasma into mice treated with PVL produced comparable remnant hypertrophy.
+On this basis Petrowsky et al[77] proposed a technical modification of ALPPS with partial parenchymal partition, i.e. 50%-80% in an attempt to preserve collateral blood supply and reduce operative morbidity.
+The middle hepatic vein was preserved in stage I. Termed as partial ALPPS, the modified procedure was associated with zero mortality and a more favorable complication profile in the initial series of six patients[77].
 Partial ALPPS effectively induced the same degree of FLR hypertrophy as a complete split (median hypertrophy 60% vs 61% in 7 d).
-The operative boundary for partial partition was subsequently defined as dissection to the level of middle hepatic vein, as opposed to the inferior vena cava in complete ALPPS[78].
+The operative boundary for partial partition was subsequently defined as dissection to the level of middle hepatic vein as opposed to the inferior vena cava in complete ALPPS[78].

 However, the effectiveness of partial split appeared to be limited in chronic hepatitis.
 Chan et al[79] compared partial and complete ALPPS in 25 patients with HCC.
-Partial split failed to induce similar degree of hypertrophy as in complete split (17.5 mL/d vs 31.2 mL/d, P = 0.022).
+Partial split failed to induce a similar degree of hypertrophy as in complete split (17.5 mL/d vs 31.2 mL/d, P = 0.022).
 Perioperative morbidity and mortality were not decreased.
 After all, current evidence is based on limited experience and partial ALPPS could be further validated in larger cohorts.
-Perhaps partial ALPPS is most effective when liver function is normal and a complete split is technically difficult.
-When a sizable tumour is situated close to the middle hepatic vein or inferior vena cava, parenchymal transection to the vena cava could be impeded by troublesome bleeding from engorged hepatic veins[79].
-Partial ALPPS potentially reduces bleeding and subsequent complications.
+Perhaps partial ALPPS is most effective when liver function is normal, and a complete split is technically difficult.
+When a sizable tumor is situated close to the middle hepatic vein or inferior vena cava, parenchymal transection to the vena cava could be impeded by troublesome bleeding from engorged hepatic veins[79].
+Partial ALPPS potentially reduced bleeding and subsequent complications.
 The difficult transection is probably better tolerated in stage II when the remnant has undergone hypertrophy and the procedure is expedited after full mobilization of the right liver and division of the arterial and biliary pedicles.
 Slower hypertrophy and delayed stage II operation are the potential drawbacks.

 CONCLUSION

 ALPPS challenged the concept of unresectability and stretched the limit of liver surgery.
 When performed for CRLM, ALPPS was associated with similar mortalities and morbidities as with TSH.
 Mortality is usually a result of PHLF, and it can be minimized with careful patient selection.
 The benefit of ALPPS is maximized when performed for young patients with very borderline remnant volume.
 Various technical modifications have been proposed to improve the surgical outcomes of ALPPS.
-Preservation of the MHV during stage I minimized morbidities and did not affect remnant growth.
-In patients with challenging anatomy, partial ALPPS potentially reduces morbidity but remnant hypertrophy may compare unfavourably to a complete split.
+Preservation of the middle hepatic vein during stage I minimized morbidities and did not affect remnant growth.
+In patients with challenging anatomy, partial ALPPS potentially reduces morbidity but remnant hypertrophy may compare unfavorably to a complete split.
 Whether the theoretical advantages of ALPPS translate to actuarial survival benefits warrants further studies.

 REFERENCES